duplxey/postgres-post/README.md

 We'll be building a simple budget-tracking web application.
 The web app will allow users to add expenses, remove them, and calculate different statistics (e.g. amount spent, budget percentage).

 The app will be split into the backend and the frontend.
 The backend will be built with Back4app (backed by PostgreSQL), and the frontend will be built with React (using Next.js).
-We'll connect the two using [Parse SDK](https://parseplatform.org/) and, lastly, deploy the frontend to Back4app Containers.
+We'll connect the two using [Parse SDK](https://parseplatform.org/) and deploy the frontend to Back4app Containers.

 ### Backend